mikejoh/credly-badges/README.md

   push:
 ...
 ```
-And push a commit to your profile repository, in the `Actions` tab of your repository you shall now that it has triggered.
+And push a commit to your profile repository, in the `Actions` tab of your repository you shall now see that it has triggered.

 ## Todo